PhobGCC/PhobGCC-doc/For_Users/Phob_Programming_Guide.md

 Unplug and then open your controller by removing the six screws on the back located at the end of the handles, near the triggers, and behind the C-stick and D-pad.
 Pull the back shell off and lay it down.
 Carefully lift the board out of the shell and place the front shell down.

-# Installing the IDE and Libraries
+# Installing the IDE, Libraries, and Teensy Files

-**NOTE:  It is not recommended to update your libraries as some newer versions may have issues**
+**NOTE:  It is not recommended to update your libraries as some newer versions may have issues** **NOTE2:  You only need to do this once**

 Go to [The Arduino Website](https://www.arduino.cc/en/software) and to the software section and download the Arduino IDE 2.0.0 for your operating system.
 Go through the install as normal.
 Upon first run, it may ask about internet access and to install the USB Driver.
 These are required in order to program the PhobGCC.
 Once the IDE is installed, you can go to the 'Tools' drop-down and select 'Manage Libraries...'.